filomar03/OOP-prolog-extension/README.md

 - `is_instance/1`:
   - Parameters:
     - `Inst` (instance or atom).
-  - Usage: Verifies that `Inst` is a valid instance or a name for a valid instance.
+  - Usage: Verifies that `Inst` is a valid instance.
-  - Notes:
-    - This predicate also accepts the name of an instance instead of only instance object, since it was not clear in the assignment.

 - `is_instance/2`:
   - Parameters:
     - `Inst` (instance or atom).
     - `Super` (name).
-  - Usage: Verifies that `Inst` is a valid instance or a name for a valid instance, then verifies that class named `Super` is a super-class (every class is a superclass of itself as specified [here](https://elearning.unimib.it/mod/forum/discuss.php?d=253566)) of `Inst` class.
+  - Usage: Verifies that `Inst` is a valid instance, then verifies that class named `Super` is a super-class (every class is a superclass of itself as specified [here](https://elearning.unimib.it/mod/forum/discuss.php?d=253566)) of `Inst` class.

 - `inst/2`:
   - Parameters: